THE DEFINITIVE GUIDE TO BUILDING A SCALABLE SOFTWARE

 Achieving scalability is not a trivial task.
 One of the biggest challenges is to determine how many concurrent users your system can support.
 Before you make improvements or do capacity planning, you must identify factors that influence performance and scalability.

 - Architecture is one of the most important parts of system scalability.
 An organized software architecture makes it easy to maintain product quality, which further enhances the software.
 Every aspect of the software architecture requires consideration, including ways in which the runtime of hard-hit areas can be reduced or ways in which caching can be made just a bit smaller to ease the memory footprint.
 From this point of view, developing a scalable system architecture is more of an art than a science.

 - Another important thing that affects software scalability is sustainable load testing.
 It measures the software performance under the maximum load at which the system would crash.
 The aim is to identify the peak point after which the users won’t be able to access the system.
-A proper loading testing is a way to identify and eliminate the bottlenecks of the software and ensure its smooth growth.
+Proper loading testing is a way to identify and eliminate the bottlenecks of the software and ensure its smooth growth.